|Advanced Investment Analysis|

 Page 1 of 4

-Two key functions for gauging the worth of an investment with an irregular cashflow are internal rate of return (IRR) and the modified internal rate of return (MIRR).
-We look at how to use both of them.
+Two key functions for gauging the worth of an investment with an irregular cash flow are internal rate of return (IRR) and its counterpart XIRR for an unevenly spaced schedule of cash flows and the modified internal rate of return (MIRR).
+We look at how to use them in Google Sheets.

 Buy from Amazon